AXP-OS/cve_checker/README.md

 1. Not everything can be automated!
 Most of all the check&test of a patch set cannot be automated and so require manual interaction always.
 1. Not all steps are automated.
 A full list of sources which are to be checked is here [Kernel_CVE_Patch_List.header](https://codeberg.org/AXP-OS/kernel_patches/src/branch/main/Kernel_CVE_Patch_List.header)
 1. You have to ensure to test the results properly before applying them for production use
-1. The whole process is currently (2025-02) a WIP, so expect issues

 A real-world example using Ansible can be found here [role](https://github.com/sfX-android/automation_scripts/tree/ansible/roles/kernel_patcher), [play](https://github.com/sfX-android/automation_scripts/blob/ansible/plays/kernel_patcher.yml) while this can be adapted to any CI/CD process.